Victorian headless portrait

 An early example of the genre is photographer Oscar Gustave Rejlander's Head of St. John the Baptist in a Charger, a print made by combining two different negatives.
-The photograph dates from somewhen between 1855 and 1860.
+The photograph dates from somewhere between 1855 and 1860.
 Photographer Henry Peach Robinson described Reilander's insistence on finding a model for John the Baptist saying that "Rejlander saw his head on the shoulders of a gentleman in the town. …The curious thing is, that he did not so much see the modern gentleman as always the picture which the head suggested.
 It was some months before the artist ventured to ask the model to lend his head … and years before he obtained his consent."

 Many later photographers created similar images of men and women with severed heads, depicted held in their hands, laid on a platter or held aloft by the hair.
 Often in the other hand, the sitter carries the weapon of their own murder.
 The demand for such photographs was so high that many Victorian photographers openly advertised this particular type of photography.

 The most prolific photographer in this genre was British photographer Samuel Kay Balbirnie, who ran advertisements in the Brighton Daily News offering "HEADLESS PHOTOGRAPHS - Ladies and Gentlemen taken showing their heads floating in the air or in their laps."